Baltimore City Police

 In one corner is a little brass instrument connected only indirectly with the main telephone nervous system.
 It is used to convey information of a specialized kind, of attempts to gain unlawful possession of private property.

 This machine is engaged with approximately 100 banks of the city.
 When someone holds up one of these institutions and alarm can be sent to police headquarters by any one of the banks who is lucky or sometimes unlucky enough to have his hand on the push button placed in a convenient and hidden place in the bank for just such an emergency.

-Automobile stand outside the courthouse waiting for just such calls.
+Automobile stands outside the courthouse waiting for just such calls.
 The bell has hardly finished placing off the signal which tells what bank is in trouble before detectives are speeding to the spot.

 But most of the process used to trip up the criminally inclined are in place before they have completed the crime in progress, allowing this system and the telephone to help aid in their capture.